-This year, a number of bright students have politely emailed me, weeks after a lecture, to ask for references to things I referred to in passing in a lecture – and not just book titles (which I of course provided), but page numbers.
+This year, a number of engaged students have politely emailed me, weeks after a lecture, to ask for references to things I referred to in passing in a lecture – and not just book titles (which I naturally provided), but for page numbers.
 In essence, they are asking for my lecture’s footnotes.
-Digital reproduction means the lecture has become a resource, not an event, and that is what these students are treating it as.
-Now that they can listen to it again, their expectations of the lecture have understandably changed.
-In due course, we may well see requests for recorded lectures to be subtitled.
+And that’s perfectly understandable.
+Digital reproduction means the lecture has become a resource, not an event.
+Now that students can listen to it again and again, their expectations of the lecture have changed.
+It is now effectively a recited text.

-That might be the inevitable outcome.
-But there are two problems.
-The first is that if we expect lectures to receive the kind of scrutiny that published texts come under (especially if they end up on the internet, which these days is more likely than not), lecturers will have to spend rather longer on writing them: polishing them up, equipping them with footnotes, and removing those wry quips that might sound awkward taken out of context.
+That might be where we’re going.
+But there are two issues.
+The first is that if we expect lectures to receive the kind of scrutiny that published texts come under (especially if they end up on the internet, which these days is more likely than not), lecturers will have to spend rather longer on writing them, and changing their nature: polishing them up, equipping them with footnotes, and removing those wry quips that might sound awkward taken out of context.

 The second is deeper-rooted.
-I think most History lecturers don’t want their students to ‘learn’ their lectures by dint of repetition: these lectures aren’t e-How videos, teaching a historical technique to be repeated back in an exam.
+I think most History lecturers don’t want their students to ‘learn’ their lectures by dint of repetition: these lectures aren’t e-How videos, teaching a historical data-set to be repeated back in an exam.
 That’s because a History degree, at heart, isn’t primarily about rote learning lots of details about the past – it’s about learning how to construct, for yourself, reasoned and persuasive arguments on the basis of incomplete evidence.
-Lectures are generally intended to introduce students to a wider body of historical literature, to help guide them through it; they are not supposed to stand in for that literature in itself, or to give the answer for the exam.
-As lectures change from real-time event to digital resource, though, that is precisely what they may end up having to do.
+Undergraduate lectures are generally intended to introduce students to a wider body of historical literature, to help guide them through it; they are not supposed to stand in for that literature in itself, or to give the answer for the exam.
+But that is what uniform lecture capture presents their role to be.

 In other words, as lecture capture becomes ever more prevalent and normal, there is the risk that undergraduate lectures become obstacles to the kind of learning that History degrees are intended to inculcate.
 It may be historians would be better off replacing them with 20-minute screencasts to be viewed in advance, and ‘flipping the lecture’.
 Ironically, rather than bringing lectures into the 21st century, could lecture capture end up killing them off?